franpanteli/Web-Development-Bootcamp-Project-3-CSS-Animations-Sass/ReadMe.md

 │   ├── 8ii Create Modern CSS Animations.pdf
 │   ├── 8iii Create Modern CSS Animations.pdf
 │   └── 8iv Create Modern CSS Animations.pdf
-├── ReadMe.md *<u> <- this ReadMe file, produced in the GitHub MEditor.md UI</u>*
+├── ReadMe.md <- this ReadMe file, produced in the GitHub MEditor.md UI
-├── assets *<u> <- images for the project, these files were provided on the OpenClassrooms platform and renamed here based on their contents</u>*
+├── assets <- images for the project, these files were provided on the OpenClassrooms platform and renamed here based on their contents
 │   └── images
 │       └── restaurants
 │           ├── circle-dish-with-hand.jpg
 │           ├── circle-from-above-dish.jpg
 │           ├── circle-from-the-side-dish.jpg
 │           └── rectangle-dish.jpg
-├── index.html *<u> <- this contains the html for the project homepage.
-This has in-depth comments which explain the thought processes and problem-solving approaches used to produce this</u>*
+├── index.html <- this contains the html for the project homepage.
+This has in-depth comments which explain the thought processes and problem-solving approaches used to produce this
-├── main.css.map  *<u> <- files produced from compiling the Sass partials into CSS</u>*
-├── main.scss  *<u> <- this imports the Sass partials into the main Sass file, importing them in the order listed in the course notes for the project </u>*
+├── main.css.map <- files produced from compiling the Sass partials into CSS ├── main.scss <- this imports the Sass partials into the main Sass file, importing them in the order listed in the course notes for the project
-├── restaurants *<u> <- there are four restaurant pages and a main homepage for the project.
-Each of these restaurant pages is an html file in this directory, and each is named after the restaurant it represents </u>*
+├── restaurants <- there are four restaurant pages and a main homepage for the project.
+Each of these restaurant pages is an html file in this directory, and each is named after the restaurant it represents
 │   ├── Elderflower.html
-│   ├── Kitchen-West-template-menu.html  *<u> <- this was used as the template for the other four menu pages.
+│   ├── Kitchen-West-template-menu.html <- this was used as the template for the other four menu pages.
 There were four menu pages and a homepage.
-This contains in depth comments explaing the thought processes and approaches used to produce these menu pages</u>*
+This contains in depth comments explaing the thought processes and approaches used to produce these menu pages
 │   ├── Shoreditch-Canteen.html
 │   ├── The–Bay-Leaf.html
 ├── sass *<u> <- this is the file which contains the partials for the Sass.
-These partials are structured according to the 7:1 file structure explored in the course material found in my notes from parts 7i to 7iii of the course</u>*
+These partials are structured according to the 7:1 file structure explored in the course material found in my notes from parts 7i to 7iii of the course
-│   ├── base *<u> <- this contains the files that define the foundation of the site, such as the typography etc which are applied site-wide (all of the html files in the webpage have these in common)</u>*
+│   ├── base <- this contains the files that define the foundation of the site, such as the typography etc which are applied site-wide (all of the html files in the webpage have these in common)
 │   │   └── _root.scss
-│   ├── components *<u> <- this is where Sass for BEM blocks that are more self-contained is stored -> such as Sass for buttons</u>*
-│   │   ├── _more_potential_animation_files.scss
+│   ├── components <- this is where Sass for BEM blocks that are more self-contained is stored -> such as Sass for buttons │   │   ├── _more_potential_animation_files.scss
 │   │   └── _restaurant_cards.scss
-│   ├── layouts *<u> <- is where BEM blocks which contain reusable elements for the webpage are stored -> e.g a form or header for large layouts</u>*
+│   ├── layouts <- is where BEM blocks which contain reusable elements for the webpage are stored -> e.g a form or header for large layouts
 │   │   ├── _footer.scss
 │   │   ├── _header.scss
 │   │   ├── _loading_animations.scss
 │   │   └── _pages.scss
-│   └── utils *<u> <- this is where variables, functions, mixins, and %placeholders for extensions are stored, if used.
-The order of @imports for the files this directory contains in comparison to the one the main directory contains has to be -> variables, functions, mixins, placeholders</u>*
+│   └── utils <- this is where variables, functions, mixins, and %placeholders for extensions are stored, if used.
+The order of @imports for the files this directory contains in comparison to the one the main directory contains has to be -> variables, functions, mixins, placeholders
 │       ├── _keyframes.scss
 │       ├── _mixins.scss
 │       └── _variables.scss
-├── styles.css *<u> <- this file contains the compiled css.
+├── styles.css <- this file contains the compiled css.
 All five of the html pages for the project link back to this same.
-This was produced by from compiling the Sass using the terminal functionality in VSCode</u>*
+This was produced by from compiling the Sass using the terminal functionality in VSCode
-└── styles.css.map *<u> <- file contains the compiled CSS.
+└── styles.css.map <- file contains the compiled CSS.
 All five of the html pages for the project link back to this same fuke.
-This was produced by compiling the Sass using the terminal functionality in VSCode</u>*
+This was produced by compiling the Sass using the terminal functionality in VSCode